 Explain why cytokines such as TGF- and IL- are classified separately from hormones and neurotransmitters.

-Based on the diagram, list one signalling molecule that acts locally (near its release site) and one that acts at distant sites, and explain your reasoning.
+Using the diagram, name one signalling molecule that acts locally (near its release site) and one that acts at distant sites, and justify your choices.

 State one reason why animals use a wide range of chemical substances (such as amines, proteins, peptides, and steroids) for signalling.